-- The importance of Mineral and Waste Management Resources Section 2 - What is safeguarded Section 3 - The type and scope of assessment information required by the County Council to be included in proposals for development that may affect safeguarded areas and safeguarded infrastructure Section 4 - The Safeguarding Procedure Section 5 - Monitoring Section 6 - Kent MWLP Safeguarding Policies Appendix 1 - Kent MWLP Safeguarding Policies summary of key provisions Appendix 2 - 1.2 Safeguarding is the responsibility of all planning authorities, not just those responsible for determining minerals and waste management planning applications and plan making.
-Taking safeguarding into account when preparing local plans forms part of the Duty to Cooperate requirements under the Localism Act (2011). - 1.3 In planning, safeguarding is the term used to describe the process of ensuring that: - Natural mineral resources are not unnecessarily sterilised by other types of development, remaining available for use by future generations; and - The capacity and operation of minerals and waste management and transportation infrastructure is not lost to, or compromised by, other types of development, except in the special circumstances set out in the Kent MWLP. - 1.4 Safeguarding is about long-term conservation of resources and assets, throughout and beyond the period of the Development Plan.
+- The importance of Mineral and Waste Management Resources Section 2 - What is safeguarded Section 3 - the type and scope of assessment information required by the County Council to be included in proposals for development that may affect safeguarded areas and safeguarded infrastructure - Section 4 - The Safeguarding Procedure Section 4 - Monitoring Section 6 - Kent MWLP Safeguarding Policies Appendix 1 - Kent MWLP Safeguarding Policies summary of key provisions Appendix 2 - 1.2 Safeguarding is the responsibility of all planning authorities, not just those responsible for determining minerals and waste management planning applications and plan making. - 1.3 In planning, safeguarding is the term used to describe the process of ensuring that: - Natural mineral resources are not unnecessarily sterilised by other types of development, remaining available for use by future generations; and - The capacity and operation of minerals and waste management and transportation infrastructure is not lost to, or compromised by, other types of development, except in the special circumstances set out in the Kent MWLP. - 1.4 Safeguarding is about long-term conservation of resources and assets, throughout and beyond the period of the Development Plan.
 It is an important aspect in delivering sustainable development.
 For the purposes of this document, safeguarding includes Mineral Safeguarding Areas as defined in the Kent MWLP and minerals and waste Safeguarding Infrastructure